duris/remove-canvas-bg/README.md

-# Create T3 App
+# Remove White BG in Canvas

-This is an app bootstrapped according to the [init.tips](https://init.tips) stack, also known as the T3-Stack.
+Change levels in Image Data to remove white pixels from the canvas.